Anti-White racism: United States

 The United Nuwaubian Nation of Moors, a Black supremacist group, founded and led by Dwight York, has been described by the SPLC as advocating the belief that Black people are superior to White people.
 The SPLC reported that York's teachings included the belief that "whites are 'devils', devoid of both heart and soul, their color the result of leprosy and genetic inferiority".
 Another Black supremacist group, the Nation of Yahweh, founded by Hulon Mitchell Jr., also known as Yahweh ben Yahweh, has been described by the SPLC as racist, stating that the group believes that Black people are the true Israelites and Whites hold "wicked powers".
 The SPLC also claims that the group believes that Yahweh ben Yahweh had a Messianic mission to vanquish Whites and that it held views similar to those of the Christian Identity movement, which believes that "Aryans" are the true Israelites and non-Whites are devils.
 The Nation of Yahweh had eliminated calls for violence and toned down its anti-White rhetoric by 2007, but remained Black supremacist and antisemitic in its ideology.

 Proponents of the pseudoscientific "melanin theory" argue that Whites suffer from a melanin deficiency that makes them inferior to Blacks in athletic, intellectual and spiritual terms.
 According to Bernard Ortiz de Montellano, anthropology professor at Wayne State University in Detroit, this theory, which has been popular with some proponents of Afrocentrism and Black supremacists, including professor of Black studies Leonard Jeffries and psychologist Frances Cress Welsing, "reactivates biological racism."

-In 2024, Donald Trump stated "anti-White feeling" was a problem in the United States.
-Trump labeled Black prosecutors investigating him as "racist" and called the Black Lives Matter movement a "symbol of hate".
-However, anti-Black hate crime was the most common hate crime in the FBI register of reported hate crime in 2022 and higher than anti-White hate crime.

-Racially motivated violence

-In 2017, a Black gunman named Kori Ali Muhammad shot and killed three White men in Fresno, California during the 2017 Fresno shootings.
-He went on a shooting spree due to his hatred for Whites.